 NOTE: there may be an ambulatory service available locally for the management of stable patients requiring drainage of pleural effusion - contact the respiratory or acute oncology team for advice.

 The aim of this pathway is to enable early identification of patients that would benefit from anti-cancer treatment and to prevent unnecessary investigations in those patients who are unfit for treatment or do not wish to proceed with treatment.
+NICE MUO Guidance.

 Observations: Calculate NEWS score.